Hueristic-Devices/staging/index.md

     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_6.jpg" alt="HD Product">
      <strong>Accuracy</strong>
-        <p>Our readers have been designed for more accurate digital reading of colour.
-Ask for ProWater products for high accuracy requirements.
-Ask for the Elementary range for quantitative estimates of high/medium/low values.</p>
+        <p>Buy from the Pro range of products for high accuracy qualitative tests.
+Elementary range recommended for qualititative estimates of high/medium/low values.
+Tests are as simple as clicking a picture on your smartphone.</p>
     </div>
   </div>
    <div class="row">
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_7.jpg" alt="HD Product">
      <strong>Ease of use</strong>
         <p>Our kits are designed to be used by anyone.
 They  don't require special expertise or extensive training.
-The mobile application guides a new user through the testing procedure.
+The mobile app guides a new user through the testing procedure.
 Help is a click or a phone call away, when needed.
 The dream is to see testing find its place in every household and industry, rural and urban.</p>
     </div>
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_8.jpg" alt="HD Product">
      <strong>Easy resupply</strong>
         <p>We ship reagent resupplies pan-India.
 Our customers can mix and match reagent purchases to target custom requirements.
-Or just order our pre-packaged bundles covering the most commonly tested parameters for different sources of water.</p>
+Or just order our pre-packaged bundles covering the most commonly tested parameters for different applications.</p>
     </div>
   </div>
    <div class="row">
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_4.jpg" alt="HD Product">
      <strong>A test in time</strong>
-        <p>Acting on time is important.
-Our Pro products show 95%-98% coorelation of results with lab grade equipment.
-The kits come fitted in a sturdy organizer bag made for ergonomic use, to test anywhere, any time.</p>
+        <p>We have done everything to help you test and act quickly.
+On site results.
+Immediate data flows to decision makers.
+Sturdy organizer bag for ergonomic use, to test anywhere, any time.</p>
     </div>
     <div class="col-sm">
         <img class="d-block home-image" src="{{ site.baseurl }}images/assets/home_image_2.jpg" alt="HD Product">
      <strong>Price conscious</strong>
-          <p>Our kit is a one-time purchase to ensure no wastage and lower pricing.
-The basic kit with reader amd measuring equipment can be re-used.
-It is designed for multi-parameters testing, with only reagent top ups and calibrations as repeat costs to you.</p>
+          <p>Our basic kit is a one-time purchase with reusable reader amd measuring equipment.
+This ensures no wastage and lower pricing.
+The basic kitIt is designed for multi-parameters testing, with only reagent top ups and calibrations as recurring costs.</p>
     </div>
   </div>
 </div>